 What is a narcissist?

 “Narcissism falls along the axis of what psychologists call personality disorders, one of a group (of four) that includes antisocial, dependent, histrionic, avoidant, and borderline personalities.
-But by most measures, narcissism is one of the worst, if only because the narcissist themselves are so clueless” (Kluger, J. 2011)
+But by most measures, narcissism is one of the worst, because the narcissists themselves are so clueless” (Kluger, J. 2011)

 Narcissistic Personality Disorder (NPD) is defined in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition.
 The Diagnostic and Statistical Manual is a publication by The American Psychiatric Association and is used by clinicians for classifying and diagnosing mental disorders.
 It is the official source for definitions related to mental illness and is also known as the DSM-V.